ChucKN0risK/gitbook/platform/configuration.md

 {% endtabs %}

 {% hint style="info" %}
 You can only target one repository per configuration file.
 Want to pull design tokens from several Specify repositories?
-Create a several configuration file and run them with the Specify CLI.
+Create a several configuration files and run them with the Specify CLI.
 {% endhint %}

 ### `personalAccessToken`